SasinduDilshara/module-ballerinax-azure.search.index-test/examples/document-search/Readme.md

 The example will demonstrate:
 - Searching for documents containing "technology"
 - Getting the total document count
-- Getting autocomplete suggestions for "tech"
-- Getting search suggestions for "prog"

 Each operation will display the results in a formatted manner showing how to work with the Azure AI Search Index connector.